-Simple, delicious and bursting with bold flavors this dish features a crispy brown outside with a creamy sweet inside then is topped with a garlicky Cuban mojo sauce.
+Simple and delicious roasted eggplant recipe that is bursting with bold flavors.
+This dish features a crispy brown outside with a creamy sweet inside then is topped with a garlicky Cuban mojo sauce.

 Let me interrupt this post and make a public service announcement, I pledge to get more eggplant into my life.
 Eggplant has to be one of the most underrated vegetables out there.
 How many of you look at an oblong weirdly shaped purple veggie and know what to do with it?
 If you’re like me and have no clue how to prepare at home – cut it into wedges, rub with olive oil, season simply, roast and finish with a good sauce.
 Roasting brings out the rich, intense flavor of eggplant.
 The eggplant is transformed into smokey, decadent deliciousness.

 I discovered eggplant in middle school.
 We were studying Egyptian history in my social studies class and one of my classmates brought in an eggplant dish as part of his presentation.
 I wouldn’t describe the all-boys school the bastion of maturity so as you’d expect we clowned our poor friend and denounced eggplant as Egyptian poop.
 The reality is I kind of enjoyed it, but having grown-up on beans and rice I had no frame of reference.
 Eggplant was a new world food for me.
 I made a mental note of its smokiness, but it would be years before I ever had eggplant again.